shakeelmohamed/shakeelmohamed/README.md

 # Hello, I’m Shakeel!

-My name is Shakeel, I’m a strategic brand designer specializing in identity design, typography, and systems thinking.
+My name is Shakeel, I’m a brand systems designer specializing in identity design, typography, and systems thinking.
 I approach projects systematically by understanding the brief, audience, and constraints to create brands that work seamlessly across every touchpoint.

 During my graduate studies at ArtCenter College of Design I designed four typefaces, which gave me a deep appreciation for the power of typography across media types.
 Designing fonts requires rigorous refinement over minute details, I bring this same attention to craft through form, layout, typesetting, and print production.